TOAST-DOCS/Compute-Instance/en/component-guide.md

 <a id="how-to-startstop-the-cubrid-service"></a>
 ### How to Start/Stop the CUBRID service

-You can start or stop the CUBRID service as follows by logging in with the “cubrid” Linux account.
+You can start or stop the CUBRID service as follows by logging in with the `cubrid` Linux account.
 ```
 # Start the CUBRID service/server
 shell> sudo su - cubrid